 Desert Tortoise Conservation Center

-Since 1989, the US government has protected desert tortoises.
-In 2009, San Diego Zoo Global partnered with the U.S. Fish and Wildlife Service, the Bureau of Land Management, and the Nevada Department of Wildlife to operate the Desert Tortoise Conservation Center (DTCC) to aid in the recovery of wild desert tortoise populations as well as the Mojave Desert ecosystem.
-Located in southwest Las Vegas, Nevada, the 222-acre property helps protect desert tortoises from the onslaught of real estate developments in the region.
+Since 1989, the U.S. government has protected desert tortoises.
+In 2009, San Diego Zoo Global partnered with the U.S. Fish and Wildlife Service, the Bureau of Land Management, and the Nevada Department of Wildlife to operate the Desert Tortoise Conservation Center (DTCC) to aid in the recovery of wild desert tortoise populations, as well as the Mojave Desert ecosystem.
+Located in southwest Las Vegas, Nevada, the 222-acre property helps protect desert tortoises from the onslaught of real estate development in the region.
 The Center offers ideal habitat for desert tortoises with sandy soil they can burrow into and plenty of desert plants to munch on.

 The DTCC plays a critical role in the conservation of this iconic desert dweller.
 A large part of its work is directed at community outreach.
 For many years, visitors to the desert took tortoises home to keep as pets.
 One reason this isn’t a good idea is that people may not know how to take care of them.
 Desert tortoises can live for more than 100 years—who will take care of them all those years from now?
 It is also against the law to take a tortoise from its habitat.

 All “rescued” tortoises are quarantined and given strict health assessments to avoid bringing diseases into the DTCC, as well as to prevent diseases from being transmitted to wild populations by translocated tortoises.
 Each tortoise is carefully screened and observed closely for months before it can be released into the desert.